-3. There are both similarities with the EU General Data Protection Regulation (GDPR) and significant differences (e.g. PIPL has a state-backed regulator, while GDRP is regulated by independent regulators in EU member states).
+3. There are similarities with the EU General Data Protection Regulation (GDPR), as well as significant differences (e.g. PIPL has a state-backed regulator, while GDRP is regulated by independent regulators in EU member states).

 4. Businesses which fail to meet PIPL requirements could pay large fines and risk being put on a blacklist by the Chinese government.
 In the case of foreign companies, this could open the door to political clashes and retaliation by their home governments.

 5. The PIPL could come to have even wider implications if used as a model for other countries currently developing their own personal information protection laws (e.g India, Vietnam).

 China’s Personal Information Protection Law (PIPL) came into force on 1 November 2021 after being adopted in August.
 PIPL regulates use of personal data by all companies operating in China, including international businesses.
 While PIPL provides a clear framework which might better enable data protection compliance, foreign companies must ensure they align quickly with the new legal requirements or face large fines and potential blacklisting.